0xPolygonMiden/miden-base/docs/architecture/transaction.md

 1. **Prologue**: On-chain commitments are validated against provided data.
 2. **Note processing**: Input notes are executed sequentially against the account, following a selected order.
     - Notes must be consumed fully (all assets must be transferred to the account or to another note).
-    - The note script must be executed in full with the provided note inputs and `TransactionArguments`. `TransactionArguments` can be injected by the executor for each note at runtime.
+    - The note script must be executed in full with the provided note inputs and transaction arguments.
+Transaction arguments can be injected by the executor for each note at runtime.
 3. **Transaction script execution (optional)**: A `Transaction` script, if present, is executed.
     - This script can sign the `Transaction` or directly interact with the account without using notes.
 4. **Epilogue**:
     - The account state is updated.
     - New notes are created (optional), transferring assets from the account to the newly created notes.
     - Execution completes, resulting in an updated account state and a generated zk-proof.

+If the `Transaction` succeeds, a proof is generated of the correct `Transaction` execution.
+This proof together with the corresponding data needed for verification and updates on the global state can then be submitted and processed by the network.

+> **More info**
+> - One of the main reasons for separating execution and proving steps is to allow _stateless provers_; i.e., the executed `Transaction` has all the data it needs to re-execute and prove a `Transaction` without database access.
+This supports easier proof-generation distribution.

 ## Example of consuming a note in a transaction